karlstolley/rtc/syllabus/_weeks/week-07.md

 meetings:
   - agenda:
       - "**Remote class.** [See Basecamp for details](https://3.basecamp.com/3058761/buckets/23600578/messages/4214505593)"
+      - "Expectations of you as a student in this class"
       - Finishing the chat feature and symmetrical data channel
       - "Web APIs: where to look, brief examples"
     video: